MovingBlocks/Terasology/README.md

 Non-Technical Requirements:
 - familiarity with Git.
 Have a look at https://learngitbranching.js.org/ if you're not familiar with Git yet.
 - familiarity with GitHub, _especially forks_.
-Have a look at https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks if you don't know how to work with forks yet.
+Have a look at [GitHub's "Working with Forks" Guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks) if you don't know how to work with forks yet.

 ### Workspace Setup

 To be able to run **Terasology** from source, you'll need to setup your workspace.
 Follow the [Contributor Quick Start Guide](https://github.com/MovingBlocks/Terasology/wiki/Contributor-Quick-Start).
-This guide is designed for [IntelliJ IDEA][intellij] (you can use the free community edition), but alternative setups are possible.
+This guide is designed for [IntelliJ IDEA](http://www.jetbrains.com/idea/) (you can use the free community edition), but alternative setups are possible.

 :warning: _Note, that a Terasology workspace is a **multi-repo workspace**._